PPID (Equine Cushing’s Disease)

 What is it?

-Equine Cushing’s Disease is commonly encountered in older horses and ponies but is now also recognised in equines in their mid – teens.
+PPID (Pituitary Pars Intermedia Dysfunction), previously known as Equine Cushing’s Disease, is commonly encountered in older horses and ponies however, it is now also recognised in equines in their mid-teens.

 The condition results from a pituitary gland adenoma (a benign tumour) which secretes abnormally high levels of adrenocorticotropin (ACTH).
 ACTH stimulates the production of cortisol (a type of steroid) from the adrenal glands.
 Therefore, high levels of ACTH result in an excessive production of cortisol (Hyperadrenocorticism).

 - Thick, long, shaggy coat that is not shed (hyrsutism).
 Curly in advanced cases

 - Abnormal deposition of fat (crest, bulging of fat pads above eyes).

 - Recurrent laminitis, due to high levels of cortisol in the blood Intractable pain secondary to laminitis represents the leading cause of euthanasia in Cushingoid horses.

 - Increased susceptibility to infections (especially skin, foot abscesses, thrush) due to the immunosuppressive effect of circulating

 - Muscle wastage in advanced cases.
 Drop-bellied/ ‘Pantomime’ horse

 The most practical way of testing for Cushing`s disease in practice is a single blood test to detect ACTH levels.